MarkPearlCoZa/Blog_General/_posts/2016-08-04-Stage-Model-of-Software-Development.md

 Think of software development like putting on a performance with a set of actors.

-The final product is an experience.
+- The final product is an experience.
-When you change actors, the experience changes.
+- When you change actors, the experience changes.
-More actors on a stage doesn't mean the experience goes any faster.
+- More actors on a stage doesn't mean the experience goes any faster.
+- Actors don't rehearse as a group all the time, they need their own personal time to learn their lines, master their craft, etc.

 ## What the stage model makes us think about software development ##